-- A professional accountant accepts hospitality from a client, the nature of which could be perceived to be inappropriate were it to be publicly disclosed. - 340.11 A4 Relevant factors in evaluating the level of such threats created by offering or accepting such an inducement include the same factors set out in paragraph 340.9 A3 for determining intent. - 340.11 A5 Examples of actions that might eliminate threats created by offering or accepting such an inducement include: - Declining or not offering the inducement. - Transferring responsibility for the provision of any professional services to the client to another individual who the professional accountant has no reason to believe would be, or would be perceived to be, improperly influenced when providing the services. - 340.11 A6 Examples of actions that might be safeguards to address such threats created by offering or accepting such an inducement include: - Being transparent with senior management of the firm or of the client about offering or accepting an inducement. - Registering the inducement in a log monitored by senior management of the firm or another individual responsible for the firm's ethics compliance or maintained by the client. - Having an appropriate reviewer, who is not otherwise involved in providing the professional service, review any work performed or decisions made by the professional accountant with respect to the client from which the accountant accepted the inducement. - Donating the inducement to charity after receipt and appropriately disclosing the donation, for example, to a member of senior management of the firm or the individual who offered the inducement. - Reimbursing the cost of the inducement, such as hospitality, received.

-As soon as possible, returning the inducement, such as a gift, after it was initially accepted.
+- Familiarity threats - A professional accountant regularly takes an existing or prospective client to sporting events. - Intimidation threats - A professional accountant accepts hospitality from a client, the nature of which could be perceived to be inappropriate were it to be publicly disclosed. - 340.11 A4 Relevant factors in evaluating the level of such threats created by offering or accepting such an inducement include the same factors set out in paragraph 340.9 A3 for determining intent. - 340.11 A5 Examples of actions that might eliminate threats created by offering or accepting such an inducement include: - Declining or not offering the inducement. - Transferring responsibility for the provision of any professional services to the client to another individual who the professional accountant has no reason to believe would be, or would be perceived to be, improperly influenced when providing the services. - 340.11 A6 Examples of actions that might be safeguards to address such threats created by offering or accepting such an inducement include: - Being transparent with senior management of the firm or of the client about offering or accepting an inducement. - Registering the inducement in a log monitored by senior management of the firm or another individual responsible for the firm's ethics compliance or maintained by the client. - Having an appropriate reviewer, who is not otherwise involved in providing the professional service, review any work performed or decisions made by the professional accountant with respect to the client from which the accountant accepted the inducement. - Donating the inducement to charity after receipt and appropriately disclosing the donation, for example, to a member of senior management of the firm or the individual who offered the inducement. - Reimbursing the cost of the inducement, such as hospitality, received. - As soon as possible, returning the inducement, such as a gift, after it was initially accepted.